-Task Est. Task Estimate indicates the estimated number of hours it will take to complete the Task.
+- Task Est. Task Estimate indicates the estimated number of hours it will take to complete the Task.
 For Stories, this is a roll-up value.
-For more information, see Adding Work Hours to a Task.

-Indicates the actual amount of hours worked on the Task.
+For more information, see Adding Work Hours to a Task. - Actual Indicates the actual amount of hours worked on the Task.
 For Stories, this is a roll-up value.
-Actual For more information, see Adding Work Hours to a Task.

-To Do Indicates the remaining hours left to work on the Task.
+For more information, see Adding Work Hours to a Task. - To Do Indicates the remaining hours left to work on the Task.
 For Stories, this is a roll-up value.
-For more information, see Adding Work Hours to a Task.

-Blocked indicates that there is an issue outside of the teams control preventing progress.
-If a Blocked Task is blocked, the parent Story will display BLOCKED in the grid.
-Click the U icon in the grid to block a Task.
-After entering a comment, It will change to .
+For more information, see Adding Work Hours to a Task. - Blocked Blocked indicates that there is an issue outside of the teams control preventing progress.
+If a Task is blocked, the parent Story will display BLOCKED in the grid.
+Click the 1 icon in the grid to block a Task.
+After entering a comment, It will change to 1.
 Additionally, the Sprint Health & Progress area in the team Room will indicate that there are blocked Stories.
-For more
+For more information, see Blocking a Task.

-Priority Priority is a list of values that includes the following: Must Have, Should Have, Could

-Have, or Won't Have.
+Priority Priority is a list of values that includes the following: Must Have, Should Have, Could Have, Or Won't Have.